Mercedes-AMG: "65" M275 6.0 L V12 Bi-Turbo

-The AMG power-plant has an all-new design of the bi-turbo system, which features larger turbochargers and a new, more powerful charge-air cooling system, and the increase in the engine displacement (to 5980 cc) as well as many other engine design measures.
+This AMG powerplant had an all-new design of the bi-turbo system, which features larger turbochargers and a new, more powerful charge-air cooling system, and the increase in the engine displacement (to 5980 cc) as well as many other engine design measures.
 This allows it to produce a claimed 621 horsepower and 738 lbft of torque.

 "65" models used a 5-speed automatic transmission for a long time, as the newer 7G-Tronic wasn't able to handle the torque from the V12 engines.
 This was changed with the introduction of 2012 SL 65 AMG, which uses the same AMG SpeedShift MCT transmission as the rest of the AMG line-up.

 Coinciding with the facelift of the CL-Class for the 2011 model year, the 2011 CL 65 AMG had an enhanced engine.
 AMG redesigned the exhaust gas turbochargers and added new engine electronics.
 It produced 621 horsepower, pushing the car from 0-60 mph in 4.2 seconds (0.2 seconds faster than the 2011 CL 63), with an electronically limited top speed of 186 mph.
 The update also improved fuel economy and reduced carbon emissions by 3.5% over the outgoing model.